ErisianArchitect/mcutil/README.md

 # What is this?

-This is a library that I'm developing as part of a collection of tools I'm developing related to Minecraft.
-Tools such as an NBT editor, a full world editor, tools for optimizing region files, and whatever else I can imagine.
-This library will work as a sort of backend into the inner workings of Minecraft data.
-This includes Minecraft's region file format, NBT format, SNBT format, and perhaps even tools for working with the Minecraft .jar file itself.
+This is a library that acts as a bridge between Rust and Minecraft data.
+So this library will allow you to load, edit, and save NBT data, it will even allow you to edit Minecraft worlds.
+I would write more, but I haven't finished the library.

+# Current Capabilities:

+* NBT: Load, Edit, Save
+* Region Files: Load, Save, Optimize (not finished).
+* SNBT (JSON-like text-based NBT format) read/write

+# Plans:

+* Ability to open, edit, and save entire Minecraft worlds (past some specific version, otherwise having a converter to some internal format)
+* Tools based on this library, such as a full world editor that hopefully will have its own list of features and plans eventually.
+* NBT Editor: A tool that can be used to edit NBT files, or otherwise edit the extracted NBT from Region files.

 # What can it do?